Azure/PyRIT/doc/code/architecture.md

 One orchestrator can have many Prompt Targets (and in fact, converters and Scoring Engine can also use Prompt Targets to convert/score the prompt).

-Ways to contribute: Check out our [target docs](./targets/prompt_targets.ipynb) and [code](../../pyrit/prompt_target/).
+Ways to contribute: Check out our [target docs](./targets/).
 Are there models you want to use at any stage or for different attacks?

 ## Scoring Engine